-One of the many things that must be done is creating a proper beverage program.
+Some of the many things that must be done is creating proper a beverage program and beverage storage solutions.
 Planning wine lists, sourcing quality whiskey, finding the right mixologist, and getting quality ingredients for the best cocktails.

 To make great cocktail drinks and other beverages, it’s good to try locally-sources ingredients.
 They have many benefits for the hotel business, but also for the local economy.
 Let’s look more into that!

 When you are running a big business such as a hotel, you may be tempted to go with the well-known, to save yourself the research.
 However, getting the drinks for the hotel minibars that everyone else is stocking won’t take you far.

 What the modern traveler is looking for is unique, memorable experiences.
 They don’t want to eat and drink what they would at home.
 Instead, they want to explore and experience your area not only through sightseeing but also through taste.
 This is what business owners should focus on.

 Take advantage of what hotel technology has to offer.
 Streamline the processes to save time.
 Even try introducing CBD beverages to your program if you want.
 But don’t save time on the research to find great local ingredients for the food and beverages you serve.